Arashi Rikan II as Osome: Subject

-Osome

-In this print, Rikan II is depicted as Osome, heroine of Somemoyō Imose no Kadomatsu (染模様妹背門松) (The Love of Osome and Hisamatsu).
+In this print, Arashi Rikan II is depicted as Osome, heroine of Somemoyō Imose no Kadomatsu (染模様妹背門松) (The Love of Osome and Hisamatsu).
 Originally written for the bunraku (文楽) puppet theatre, it was adapted for the kabuki stage in 1782.
 It is one of several dramas recounting the tragic true story of two star-crossed lovers who committed double-suicide in 1710, one the daughter of a merchant, the other, her father's apprentice.
 Osome was a popular subject for yakusha-e artists and often depicted wearing a kimono decorated with hemp flowers.

 Rikan II appeared in this role at Osaka's Kado theatre in the ninth lunar month of 1830, and it is likely that this print was completed in celebration of this performance.
 He reprised the role at the Kitagawa theatre in the eleventh lunar month of 1832, which was memorialized in a print by Shunbaisai Hokuei.

 Description

 Osome appears in a moment of tension.
 It is night and she is leaving the grounds of her home.
 In contrast with the complete darkness of the house behind her, she carries a lit lantern and wears a dark but colourful patterned kimono.
 Beyond the figure of Osome herself, there is very little detail.
 The ground is made up of yellow horizontal lines on a brown background, and the sky is coloured with the bokashi technique of colour gradation, darkening from light grey to black as it reaches the top edge of the print.
 Osome looks up to her left with an uneasy facial expression, her gaze resting somewhere beyond the right border of the print.